 All Monterey boat models are equipped with full instrumentation for monitoring boat performance.
 Each individually switched electrical circuit is protected with a replaceable fuse.
 An accessory circuit is provided for additional electrical accessories.
 Refer to the Controls and Indicators section for more information.
-See page M-18 for Deckboat Helm.
+See page M-20 to M-31 for Sport boat helms.